By Dr. Rita Khanna

 Also conducts online Yoga Courses & Naturopathy Guidance.

 Dr. Rita Khanna

-She believes firmly that Yoga is a scientific process, which helps us to lead a healthy and disease-free life.
+Dr. Rita believes firmly that Yoga is a scientific process, which helps us to lead a healthy and disease-free life.
 She is also actively involved in practicing alternative medicines like Naturopathy.
-Over the years, she has been successfully practicing these therapies and providing succour to several chronic and terminally ill patients through Yogic practices, Diet and Naturopathy.
+Over the years, she has successfully practiced these therapies and providing succor to several chronic and terminally ill patients through Yogic practices, Diet and Naturopathy.
 She is also imparting Yoga Teachers Training.

 Click here to see our online Yoga Nidra teacher training course.

 Are you an experienced teacher looking for YACEP credits or continuing education?